 - Theme Fonts, highlighted in blue, within Figure 3 above, displays the active font types of your presentation.

-Alternatively, you can directly type the name of the font within the Font box, as shown in Figure 5.
-Start typing the first few alphabets of the font you want to use -- for example, when we typed Ari, we could locate Arial.
-Once the font name is active (see Figure 5), press the Enter key to apply the font type to the selected text.
+- Alternatively, you can directly type the name of the font within the Font box, as shown highlighted in red within Figure 5.
+Start typing the first few alphabets of the font you want to use.
+For example, when we typed Imp, we could locate Impact.
+Once the font name is active (see Figure 5), press the Return key to apply the font type to the selected text.

 Figure 5: Type font name within the Font box